manichandra77/To_Do_List_App/README.md

 - **Tailwind CSS** for the utility-first CSS framework
 - **React Team** for the amazing framework
 - **Vite** for the lightning-fast build tool

-## 📞 Support

-For questions, feature requests, or bug reports:

-1. Check the [Issues](../../issues) page for existing discussions
-2. Create a new issue with detailed information
-3. Follow the issue templates for better assistance

----

-**Built with ❤️ using modern web technologies**

-*TaskFlow Pro - Where productivity meets beautiful design*